graphprotocol/bitsausage/README.md

 This repo consists of three parts:

-- Solidity contracts for the bitsausage auction
+- Solidity contracts for the Bitsausage auction
 - Subgraph for the backend of the Dapp
 - Dapp for the UI